biobricks/rpc-multistream/README.md

-WORK IN PROGRESS.
-DO NOT EXPECT THIS TO WORK.

 rpc-multistream is similar to [rpc-stream](https://github.com/dominictarr/rpc-stream) but you can:

 * Return streams from both sync and async remote functions
-* Return multiple streams per call.
+* Return multiple streams per call
-* Have multiple callbacks per call.
+* Have multiple callbacks per call
 * Have infinite remote callback chains (like [dnode](https://github.com/substack/dnode))
-* Mix and match efficient binary streams with text and object streams.
+* Mix and match efficient binary streams with text and objectMode streams.

-rpc-multistream uses [multiplex](https://github.com/maxogden/multiplex) so under the hood it is binary and streams3.
+rpc-multistream uses [multiplex](https://github.com/maxogden/multiplex) under the hood.

 If you need authentication then check out [rpc-multiauth](https://github.com/biobricks/rpc-multiauth).